LukeZGD/Legacy-iOS-Kit/README.md

 - (formerly iOS-OTA-Downgrader)
 - **A multi-purpose script to downgrade/restore, save SHSH blobs, and jailbreak legacy iOS devices**
 - Supported on **Linux and macOS**
-    - Usage on Windows is not recommended, many features will not work
 - **Read the ["How to Use" wiki page](https://github.com/LukeZGD/Legacy-iOS-Kit/wiki/How-to-Use) for instructions**
 - **Read the ["Troubleshooting" wiki page](https://github.com/LukeZGD/Legacy-iOS-Kit/wiki/Troubleshooting) for tips, frequent questions, and troubleshooting**